Square Savings account review

 - Log in to your existing Square account or create one by choosing Sign up.
 If you’re a current Square user, skip to step 7.

-- Enter and verify your phone number and review your personal info and select Next.
+- Enter and verify your phone number and review your personal info, confirm your business info and select your business entity type, hitting Next when prompted.

 - Fill in your Tax ID number, answer the tax certification question and read and agree to the legal disclosures.
 Select I agree.